csci104/site/_includes/writeups/twitter-1.md

 ./twitter twitter.dat
 ```

-This will initially parse the provided databased file for users and tweets.
+This will initially parse the provided database file for users and tweets.
 We have supplied a few "database" (`.dat` files of various sizes).
 There will then be a menu system for users to perform searches and enter new tweets.
 Finally, when the program quits, it should first write out a "feed" file for each user.
 All of this is described below.

-C++ Guidelines: You should **NOT** use the `auto` keyword or ranged `for` loops for this assignment.
+**C++ Guidelines**: You should **NOT** use the `auto` keyword or ranged `for` loops for this assignment.
 We want you to know what the actual types are because you may see compile errors and you should be able to determine what types are needed.
 Later in the semester we may allow you to use those features.

 ### Step 1 (Classes)